Merritts Mill Pond a Sleeper

 Anglers, time for a break from science.
-I know, I know—I’m disappointed too.
+I know—I’m disappointed too.
 Fear not!
 This is some good stuff nonetheless.
 This blog and many of the other social media outlets give us the chance to provide you all with brief updates about fisheries straight from the mouths of our field biologists.
-FWC has its eyes and ears covering the state in both fresh and salt water, and we can now bring information to you faster than ever.
+FWC has its eyes and ears covering the state in both fresh and saltwater, and we can now bring information to you faster than ever.

-Spring time is electrofishing season (I posted that blog last time… go read it after you read this).
-Our field biologists spend a lot of time on many of Florida’s water bodies, and they know which lakes are currently looking good.
+Springtime is electrofishing season (I posted that blog last time… go read it after you read this).
+Our field biologists spend a lot of time on many of Florida’s water bodies.
+And they know which lakes are currently looking good.
 A small lake in the northwestern part of the state has caught the attention of several biologists as having a quality largemouth fishery that is likely going unnoticed.
-Merritt’s Mill Pond located near Marianna is the lake, and it was recently highlighted in a FWC article as a small-water gem (https://myfwc.com/fishing/freshwater/sites-forecasts/nw/merritts-mill-pond/).
+Merritt’s Mill Pond located near Marianna is the lake, and it was recently highlighted in an FWC article as a small-water gem.

 Opportunities are Endless

 An FWC biologist releases a tagged trophy largemouth bass back into Merritt’s Mill Pond.
 The yellow “spaghetti tag” is visible on the fish’s back.
 Come catch him if you can!